Keats/jsonwebtoken/README.md

 - **WrongAlgorithmHeader**: if the alg in the header doesn't match the one given to decode

 ### Validation
-Right now, the library only validates the algorithm type used but does not verify claims such as expiration.
+The library only validates the algorithm type used but does not verify claims such as expiration.
-Feel free to add a `validate` method to your claims struct to handle that.
+Feel free to add a `validate` method to your claims struct to handle that: there is an example of that in `examples/claims.rs`.

 ### Custom headers
 All the parameters from the RFC are supported but the default header only has `typ` and `alg` set: all the other fields are optional.